2pisoftware/cmfive-docs/_tutorials/module-anatomy/creating-a-config.md

 ![Clear configuration cache](/assets/images/config_refresh.png)

-You can aslo purge the config cache by finding the automatically created config.cache file in .build and deleting it.
-Cmfive creates this file every time there is information it wants to store in the config cache.

 In the example module folder, create a file called config.php and insert the following text (this is differnt to the config.php file changed in the instructions under the installation menu).

 ```php